-When Marjory Stoneman Douglas High School drama teacher Melody Herzfeld heard the fire alarm on February 14, 2018, she was rehearsing the school production of Yo, Vikings! with her students.
-An active shooter entered the school in Parkland, Florida, and Melody rushed her 65 students into a closet while the shooter took seventeen lives.
-In the aftermath of the tragedy, Melody and the students resolved to continue with their production; meanwhile, Sam co-founded and produced the Stoneman Douglas Songwriting Initiative, pairing survivors of the tragedy with musical theater composers to collaborate on songs and express their traumas and hopes through music.
+On February 14, 2018, Marjory Stoneman Douglas High School drama teacher Melody Herzfeld was rehearsing the school production of Sam and Marcus Stevens' musical Yo, Vikings! when a fire alarm went off, signaling that an active shooter had entered the school.
+Melody rushed 65 students into a closet while the shooter took seventeen lives.
+In the aftermath of the tragedy, Melody and the students resolved to continue with their production while Sam co-founded and produced the Stoneman Douglas Songwriting Initiative, pairing survivors of the tragedy with musical theater composers to collaborate on songs and express their traumas and hopes through music.

 "This is our begin-again." ~ Melody Herzfeld.